openlit/openlit/README.md

 - 🎮 **Experiemnt with different LLMs**: Use OpenGround to explore, test and compare various LLMs side by side.

-## 🚀 Getting Started with Observability
+## 🚀 Getting Started with LLM Observability

 ```mermaid
 flowchart TB;